Sparen/ReitOS/README.md

 # Usage

-This project is still in its infancy
+This project is still in its infancy.
+However, it is possible to use the provided copy of Danmakufu (`ReitOS.exe`) to run ReitOS.

 # Built-in Libraries and Applications

 ### Libraries
-None
+All libraries in ReitOS are either sourced from other repositories (marked with the appropriate release tag) or only exist in the ReitOS repository, in which case they will be marked as such.
+* lib_autoformat.dnh - [Danmakufu STL](https://github.com/Sparen/Sparen-DNH-STL) [Release: 2018-r001]

 ### Applications
 None